 Do you offer financial aid or assistantships?

 No, our program does not offer financial aid or graduate/teaching assistantships.

 How do I check my admission status?

-Your admission status can be checked at https://apra.umd.edu
+Your admission status can be checked on the dashboard in your AY application.

 When will a decision be made on my application?

 Decisions are made on a rolling basis from March through May for fall admission and from September through December for spring admission.